Trams and trolleybuses in North Korea: Trolleybuses

 The Pyongyang trolleybus system has been operating since 1962, with a large fleet serving several routes.
 Due to the closed nature of North Korea, the existence of trolleybus networks in other North Korean cities was generally unknown outside the country for many years, but it is now known that around 12 to 15 other cities also possess trolleybus systems, among them Sariwon, Wonsan, Chongjin and Pyongsong.
 A few other places have very small (in some cases only one or two vehicles) systems for transporting workers from a housing area to a nearby coal mine or other industrial site—or at least did at some time within recent years, such as the city of Sangnong.
 Trolleybuses include both imported and locally made vehicles but are mostly locally made, converted or rebuilt.
 There are a few local manufacturers of trolleybuses.

-In 2020, NK News speculated that North Korea was likely to start a removal of its trolleybus systems; however, with the revival of the network in Wonsan during 2018–19, Sinuiju in 2020 and the opening of a new system in Manpo in 2019 directly contradicts this article, and most of currently not operating systems had its trolleybuses removed prior to 2011.
-It is also important to note, that according to The Pyongyang Times, new trolleybuses are still being constructed.
+The trolleybus network in Wonsan was revived during 2018–19, Sinuiju in 2020, and a new system opened in Manpo in 2019.
+According to The Pyongyang Times, new trolleybuses are still being constructed.